wukerplank/tumblr_client/CONTRIBUTING.md

 ## License

-By contributing to XExtensionItem you agree that your contributions will be licensed under its Apache 2.0 license.
+By contributing to tumblr_client you agree that your contributions will be licensed under its Apache 2.0 license.